Highlights of Paris: Eiffel and Monet to Crème Brûlée

 It's crowded, expensive, and there are probably better views in Paris, but visiting this 1,000-foot-tall ornament is worth the trouble.
 Visitors to Paris may find Mona Lisa to be less than expected, but the Eiffel Tower rarely disappoints, even in an era of skyscrapers.
 This is a once-in-a-lifetime, I've-been-there experience.
 Making the trip gives you membership in the exclusive society of the quarter of a billion other humans who have made the Eiffel Tower the most visited monument in the modern world.

 Crowds overwhelm this place much of the year, with one- to two-hour waits to get in (unless it's rainy, when lines can evaporate).
 Weekends and holidays are worst, but prepare for ridiculous crowds almost any time.
 To skip the initial entry line, book an entry time at no extra cost.
 Time slots can fill up months in advance (especially for visits from April through September).
-Online ticket sales open up about three months before any given date and can sell out for that day within hours.
+Online ticket sales open up about 60 days before any given date and can sell out for that day within hours.
 Be sure of your date, as reservations are nonrefundable.
 If there are no reservation slots available, try the website again about a week before your visit — last-minute spots occasionally open up, especially for tickets up to the second level only.
 See any my guidebooks that cover Paris for more tips on avoiding lines and crowds at the Eiffel Tower.

 For the best of all worlds, arrive with enough light to see the views, then stay as it gets dark to see the lights.
 The views are grand whether you ascend or not.
 At the top of the hour, a five-minute display features thousands of sparkling lights (best viewed from Place du Trocadéro or the grassy park below).